 - When the Marathas rose to power in the Deccan, there were many clashes between them and the Nizam of Hyderabad, all of which were lost by Hyderabad.
 Thus, the Nizam also paid a tribute (chauth) to the Marathas.

-- In 1790, the Nizam had allied with the Marathas and the East India Company to fight Tipu Sultan, the ruler of Mysore in a Triple Alliance as part of the Third Anglo-Mysore War.
+- In 1790, the Nizam had allied with the Marathas and the East India Company (Formed on December 1st, 1630) to fight Tipu Sultan, the ruler of Mysore in a Triple Alliance as part of the Third Anglo-Mysore War.
 Tipu was defeated in this war.

 - Ali Khan had a French General in his command named Monsieur Raymond who provided training to the Nizam’s troops.

 - The English were wary of the French influence on the Nizam.
 (Both the English and the French at this point were interfering in local politics to oust one another from the subcontinent and secure their own commercial interests).